 7.1 Security for 5G LAN services

-Solution #6 is selected for Authentication and Authorization of UE in 5GLAN communication.
+For Key Issue #3.1 (Authentication and Authorization of UE in 5GLAN communication), Solution #6 in clause 6.6 is selected for normative work for Authentication and Authorization of UE in 5GLAN communication.
 A clause referencing 23.501 [7], 23.502 [6] and 33.501 [5] for secondary authentication for 5GLAN group communication service will be added to 33.501 [5].

 7.2 Security for TSC

-Solution #8 is selected.
+For Key Issue #4.1 (Protection of interfaces that 5GS interact with TSN), Solution #8 in clause 6.8 is selected for normative work.

 7.3 PLMN service access via SNPN and vice versa

-It is concluded that no normative work for key issue 5.2 is required as addressed by existing specification.
+It is concluded that no normative work for Key Issue #5.2 (Authentication and authorization of NPN subscribers by an AAA) is required, as addressed by the existing specification.

 7.4 Key hierarchy for NPNs

-The normative work for key issue #5.1 should be based on solution #5.
+The normative work for Key Issue #5.1 (Key hierarchy for NPNs) should be based on solution #5 in clause 6.5.

 7.5 AKA based authentication and calculating KSEAF for SNPNs

-The normative work for key issue #1.1 should be based on solution #4.
+The normative work for Key Issue #1.1(Completing AKA based authentication and calculating KSEAF for SNPNs) should be based on solution #4 in clause 6.4.

 7.6 Modification of CAG ID list in the UE

-The normative work for key issue #6.3 should be based on solution #10.
+The normative work for key issue #6.3 (DoS attack by unauthorized removal of entries from the UE's Allowed CAG ID list) should be based on solution #10 in clause 6.10.

 *** END OF CHANGES ***